= Credit towards Signature Program Phase II

 Short Separator

-• Anne-Elizabeth Brodsky, Senior Lecturer, Expository Writing Program, School of Arts & Sciences
+• Anne-Elizabeth Brodsky, Associate Teaching Professor and Associate Director for Curriculum, University Writing Program, School of Arts & Sciences

-• Richard Brown, Associate Teaching Professor, Director of Undergraduate Studies, Mathematics, School of Arts & Sciences
+• Richard Brown, Teaching Professor, Director of Undergraduate Studies, Mathematics, School of Arts & Sciences

-• Belinda Chen, Instructor, General Internal Medicine, School of Medicine
+• Belinda Chen, Assistant Professor, General Internal Medicine, School of Medicine

-• Emily Fisher, Senior Lecturer and Director of Undergraduate Studies, Biology, School of Arts & Sciences
+• Emily Fisher, Associate Teaching Professor and Director of Undergraduate Studies, Biology Department, School of Arts and Sciences

 • Valerie Hartman, Senior Instructional Designer, Peabody Institute